Tips and Resources for Searching

 Our Vermont collection includes county histories, local city directories, rosters of Vermonters who served in wars, town histories, high school year books, census indexes, some local cemetery inscriptions, some local published marriage lists plus reference books on Vermont history.

 The Vermont collection has new titles added regularly.
 It is available for use during library hours.
-Most items cannot be checked out (but a photocopier is available).
+Most items cannot be checked out, but may be photographed, scanned or photocopied.

 The Kellogg-Hubbard has several books on how to conduct genealogical research, both general and specific to Vermont.
 In our catalog, enter "genealogy" and search by subject to see what's available.

 Unpuzzling Your Past: Basic Guide to Genealogy by Emily Anne Croom